littleosbook/littleosbook/output.md

 There are usually two different ways to interact with the hardware, _memory-mapped I/O_ and _I/O ports_.

-If the hardware uses memory-mapped I/O, then you can write to a specific memory address and the hardware will be updated with the new data.
+If the hardware uses memory-mapped I/O then you can write to a specific memory address and the hardware will be updated with the new data.
 One example of this is the framebuffer, which will be discussed in more detail later.
 For example, if you write the value `0x410F` to address `0x000B8000` [@wiki:vga-compat], you will see the letter A in white color on a black background (see the section on [the framebuffer](#the-framebuffer) for more details).

-If the hardware uses I/O ports, then the assembly instructions `out` and `in` must be used to communicate with the hardware.
-The instruction `out` takes two parameters, the address of the I/O port and the data to send.
+If the hardware uses I/O ports then the assembly instructions `out` and `in` must be used to communicate with the hardware.
+The instruction `out` takes two
+parameters: the address of the I/O port and the data to send.
 The instruction `in` takes a single parameter, the address of the I/O port, and returns data from the hardware.
 One can think of I/O ports as communicating with hardware the same way as you communicate with a server using sockets.
 The cursor (the